lanl/PyBNF/docs/examples.rst

 ^^^^^^^^^^^^^
 A model that relates the initial events of IgE-Fc\ :math:`\epsilon`\ RI signaling to the degranulation response.
 The model is fit to experimental data from a microfluidic device that was used to measure mast cell degranulation in response to time courses of alternating stimulatory and non-stimulatory inputs.
 The data and model were originally published in [Harmon2017]_.

-In the original study, the model was analyzed by Bayesian MCMC to acquire probability distributions for each parameter.
-We provide config files to repeat this analysis in PyBNF, using both of our algorithms that calculate probability distributions: MCMC, and Parallel tempering.
+In the original study, the model was analyzed by Bayesian Metropolis Hastings MCMC to acquire probability distributions for each parameter.
+We provide config files to repeat this analysis in PyBNF, using both of our algorithms that calculate probability distributions: Metropolis Hastings, and Parallel tempering.
 In both cases, the results from PyBNF are expected to match the results shown in Fig. S10 of [Harmon2017]_.
 A large number of samples is required to obtain an acceptable distribution, so we recommend running on a cluster or powerful multi-core workstation.
 An example batch file to submit the job to a SLURM cluster is provided.
 For best performance, the config key ``population_size`` should be set to the number of available cores.
 ..
 Note: DREAM also provided, but it gives the wrong distribution.

 demo
 ^^^^
 Fit a simple parabola implemented in either BNGL or SBML.
 Useful to validate that PyBNF and associated simulators are installed correctly.

-egfr_bleaching
-^^^^^^^^^^^^^^
-A model of EGFR fit using novel experimental data, presented for the first time with PyBNF.
-Ryan is going to explain this one.

 egfr_benchmark
 ^^^^^^^^^^^^^^